 Julie is an author and historian with a special interest in the Second World War.
 The Colonel: Philip Toosey and the Bridge on the River Kwai (Simon & Schuster 2005) was a biography of her grandfather.
 Stranger in the House was published in September 2008 by Simon & Schuster and looked at the impact of men returning from the war on family life.
 When the Children Came Home about evacuees attracted 5 star reviews.
-Jambusters, a history of the Women’s Institute in WW2, was the inspiration for ITV’s highly successful drama series HOME FIRES that ran for two seasons in 2015-15.
-Julie published Fashion on the Ration in conjunction with the Imperial War Museum for their major exhibition for 2015-16.
-Our Uninvited Guests (Simon & Schuster 2018) examines the secret lives of some of Britain’s country houses during the war.
-She is currently working on a biography of the wartime editor of Vogue, Audrey Withers.
+Jambusters, a history of the Women’s Institute in WW2, was the inspiration for ITV’s highly successful drama series Home Fires.
+Subsequently, Julie published Fashion on the Ration in conjunction with the Imperial War Museum for their major exhibition in 2015-16 and Our Uninvited Guests (Simon & Schuster 2018), which examines the secret lives of some of Britain’s country houses during the war.

 Her latest book, Dressed for War, a biography of the wartime editor of Vogue, Audrey Withers, was published to enormous excitement in February 2020.